Green for Danger

 Green for Danger is a popular 1944 detective novel by British writer Christianna Brand, praised for its clever plot, interesting characters, and wartime hospital setting.
 It was made into a 1946 film which is regarded by film historians as one of the greatest screen adaptations of a Golden Age mystery novel.
-(The 2016 BBC Father Brown episode 'The Rod of Asclepius' is also effectively an adaptation of the novel).

 Plot summary

 A murder takes place in a rural British hospital.
 Inspector Cockrill is tasked to determine whodunit when the head nurse is killed after revealing that the death of a patient under anaesthesia was no accident.
 Cockrill states at one point, "My presence lay over the hospital like a pall - I found it all tremendously enjoyable."
 After another murder attempt leaves a nurse dangerously ill he re-stages the operation in order to unmask the murderer.